|PRODUCER||Jose Guillermo Montenegro Luther||PLANT VARIETY

 RELATIONSHIP TO JUNIORS

-This release of Jose's coffee has been years in the making.
-We were introduced by Cristy Guirola of TerraNegra Coffee Imports about four years ago in Guatemala.
+We were introduced to Jose Montenegro by Cristy Guirola of TerraNegra Coffee Imports about five years ago in Guatemala.
 We discussed the Cost of Production Covered (CoPC) Project idea, and while we didn't have the capacity to buy Jose's exceptional coffee back then, we were able to in 2020.
-There were lots of unexpected challenges in 2020, but that year Jose's entire harvest was stolen from the mill that he was storing his coffee in.
+There were loads of unexpected challenges in 2020, but that year Jose's entire harvest was stolen from the mill that he was storing his coffee in.
 The mill owners compensated Jose with their own coffee (Lirios de Belén), which we purchased from Jose.
-This year we have the privilege of roasting his coffee that is expertly grown and harvested at San Antonio La Giralda.
-This harvest is CoPC, meaning Jose received a price that factored in a 30% gross margin on his cost of production (i.e., this project ensured that he profited from the sale of his coffee!).
+For the second year in a row we have the privilege of roasting his coffee that is expertly grown and harvested at San Antonio La Giralda.
+This harvest was entirely naturally processed, and we ended up purchasing the entirety of his 2021/2022 harvest.
+While we weren't able to calculate cost of production this time around, we are getting a jump on the upcoming harvest calculations.
 This collaboration wouldn't be possible without Cristy.
 Her support of the project (e.g., her work in translating our CoPC questionnaire to gather cost of production data, countless brainstorming sessions, etc.) and for pricing transparency keeps us motivated and hopeful for the future of coffee.

 There are countless influential variables and industry professionals that influence the quality of coffee before it reaches the coffee cup, and the last step to reap the benefits of this tremendous work takes place when it’s brewed.